Henry Fitzalan-Howard, 15th Duke of Norfolk: Public career

 Norfolk succeeded to the dukedom at the age of 12 on the death of his father on 25 November 1860.
 He also succeeded to the hereditary office of Earl Marshal held by the Dukes of Norfolk.
 At the same time he inherited almost 50,000 acres with 19,400 acres in the West Riding of Yorkshire, 21,000 acres in Sussex and 4,400 acres in Norfolk.

 On 5 April 1871 he was commissioned as captain in the part-time 9th (Arundel) Sussex Rifle Volunteer Corps, which had been raised by his father just before his death.
 He was promoted to major in the 2nd Sussex Rifle Volunteers on 4 March 1882.

 In 1895, he was sworn of the Privy Council and appointed Postmaster General by Lord Salisbury, a post he held until early 1900, when he resigned in order to serve in the Boer War.
 In 1895 he also became Mayor of Sheffield; serving two terms during which he arranged the city's monumental celebrations in honour of Queen Victoria's Diamond Jubilee in 1897.
 Shortly thereafter he was appointed the first Lord Mayor of Sheffield, but retained the office only until November 1897.
 He was appointed an honorary Freeman of the City of Sheffield three years later, in March 1900.
-In November 1900 he became the first Mayor of Westminster.
+In November 1900 he became the first Mayor of Westminster, serving for a year.

 Aged 53, he volunteered for active service in the Second Boer War, and was commissioned a captain in the Imperial Yeomanry on 7 April 1900, leaving Southampton for South Africa the same month on the SS Carisbrooke Castle.
 While fighting he was wounded near Pretoria, and invalided back to Britain.
 After the end of the war, he was promoted to Lieutenant-Colonel Commandant of his volunteer battalion (now the 2nd Volunteer Battalion, Royal Sussex Regiment) on 24 December 1902, with the honorary rank of Colonel from 7 February 1903.